 - We champion innovative asset development policies and programs that help all families to save for long-term goals, such as higher education and home ownership.

-of NYC children live in poverty
+NYC children live below the federal poverty line